 - Or a chronic medical condition that causes severe, debilitating psychiatric disorders.

-To get an idea of what medical conditions may qualify you for medical cannabis in Virginia, review our Virginia Medical Card Requirements Page.
+To get an idea of what medical conditions may qualify you for medical cannabis in Virginia, review our Virginia Medical Card Requirements page.

 Registering as a patient with the Virginia medical marijuana state program is an easy process.
 To begin, patients must book an appointment with a registered Virginia medical marijuana doctor and get certified.
 Next, certified patients should create an account with the Virginia Board of Pharmacy Web Portal (DHP Virginia).
-After creating an account, patients need to complete their application on the portal then scan and email the required documents to the Board of Pharmacy.
+After creating an account, patients need to complete their application on the portal and then scan and email the required documents to the Board of Pharmacy.

 All patients should keep in mind the following basic Virginia medical card requirements:

 - Only residents of Virginia qualify for the state medical marijuana program.